 - The set of C programs that do not contain a while, a for, or a goto is recursive.^a - But, the set of C programs that do not contain an infinite loop is not recursive (see p.
-153).
+135).^b

-^aThere is a program that returns "yes" if and only if the input C code does not contain any of the keywords.
+^aThere is a program that will halt and it returns "yes" if and only if the input C code does not contain any of the keywords.